Philippine pavilion opens at Expo 2025 Osaka

 “We wanted the structure itself to breathe and move with the stories it holds,” Calma said in an interview.

-Inside, the pavilion displays 18 handwoven art pieces representing different regions of the Philippines.
+Inside, the Philippine Pavilion in Osaka Expo 2025 displays 18 handwoven art pieces representing different regions of the Philippines.
 Created over six months by master artisans, the works incorporate materials such as abaca, cotton, candy wrappers and chicken feathers.
 The installations are enhanced by light projections and soundscapes depicting stories from each region.

 One of the main exhibits, an interactive installation called Dancing With Nature, uses generative algorithms to create visual representations of visitors as elements of nature, such as leaves or fish.
 The installation was developed in collaboration with the design studio Tellart.